What does “mochiron” mean in Japanese?

 kanojo wa mochiron sore wo shira nai – 彼女はもちろんそれを知らない (かのじょはもちろんそれをしらない)

-Of course she doesn’t know it.
+Of course she doesn’t know that.

 Below are the new words used in the example sentence.